solo11/CueBox_Assessment_updated/README.md

  - Repeating Tags: Should repeating tags in the tags file be handled, and if so, how?
  - Output Filtering: Do both output tables `CueBox Constituents.csv and CueBox Tags.csv` use the same source data and filtering conditions?
 - Type Determination: How should the Type column `Person or Company` be determined consistently?
+- How to handle `unknown and null` values in marital status

 General questions for example:
 - How often is the data updated?